-The story of the conquistadors and the fall of the Aztec Empire have spanned many myths and stories which have become ingrained in Western consciousness and culture, regardless of how true they are.
+The story of the conquistadors and the fall of the Aztec Empire have spanned many myths which have become ingrained in Western consciousness and culture, regardless of their truth content.

-Narratives surrounding the Spanish conquest of the Americas and conquistadors are heavily Eurocentric, and the sources are somewhat limited.
-But who exactly were the conquistadors, and why are they so contentious in the modern world?
+Narratives surrounding the Spanish conquest of the Americas and conquistadors are generally Eurocentric, while the sources are somewhat limited.
+But who exactly were the conquistadors, what was their impact on the early modern world, and why are they do they remain contentious today?

 In 1492, Columbus left Spain on the order of the Spanish rulers, Ferdinand and Isabella as he attempted to sail round the world to the Far East.
 Instead, he ‘discovered’ the continent of America.